Gerard Wyss Piano

 Please order by e-mail:

-This newly released Tristone recording features live performances by Soviet violinist Semyon Isaevich Snitkovsky, captured during the 1973 Tibor Varga Festival concert at the Jesuit Church in Sion, Valais, Switzerland.
+This newly released Triston recording features live performances by Soviet violinist Semyon Isaevich Snitkovsky, captured during the 1973 Tibor Varga Festival concert at the Jesuit Church in Sion, Valais, Switzerland.
 This previously unreleased recording features works by composers including Ravel, Tchaikovsky, Brahms, and Bach.

 Semyon Isaevich Snitkovsky – a name perhaps less familiar to the general public, yet one who studied under the renowned violin master David Oistrakh during his formative years.
 In 1957, Snitkovsky entered the Moscow Conservatory, serving as David Oistrakh's assistant.
 Several years later, he obtained his doctorate and became a full professor at the Moscow Conservatory.
 Originally a postgraduate student at the Moscow Conservatory under David Oistrakh, he quickly distinguished himself.